lrizvi/vivicad-ng/readme.md

 *\~A Jupyter environment for microsystem design and multiphysics simulation\~*

 This is a rewrite of the author's prior attempts at making devices entirely in Python.
-The ultimate goal is a practical toolset capable of CAD, modeling, and simulation tasks using only open-source components.
+The desired goal is a usable toolset capable of design, modeling, and FEA tasks using only open-source components.

 ## Setup